Moodyw03/docecho/README.md

 - All uploaded and generated files are stored in subdirectories under `/app/data`
 - The data volume is mounted to both web and worker processes
+- Redis is used for sharing progress data between processes
 - Files are cleaned up after successful download or after a configurable time period

 ## Deployment